 • Sky-high rent prices (particularly in London) that make saving for a deposit tough

-• Struggles of budgeting
+• Struggles with budgeting

 • Difficulties getting a mortgage